Do you know what your ideal sales process looks like?

 When you are at the beginning of the sales cycle, if you shift from focusing on closing for the product and moving toward closing on trying to set the appointment, you can greatly improve your results.
 You are not pushing something on the prospect that they do not want yet (your product), and a conversation is also something that is much harder for the prospect to object to.

-“I am not interested” is a valid reason to not purchase but it is not a good reason to not have a conversation.
-Remember, you are not trying to sell anything – you are trying to have a conversation.
+“I am not interested” is a valid reason not to purchase, but it is not a good reason not to have a conversation.
+Remember, you are not trying to sell anything—you are trying to have a conversation.

 Always Close on the Next Step in the Sales Process